 The Abortion Debate: Why the facts matter

-What does the recent leak of the proposed first draft of the US Supreme Court’s decision to repeal Roe v Wade mean for women and the unborn?
+What does the recent decision by the US Supreme Court to repeal Roe v Wade mean for women and the unborn?
 It is a far-reaching debate with global ramifications, even causing our prime minister to consider ways to “tighten abortion rights” in this country.
 But in a debate that can become very emotional, can we take a step back and look at the facts?

 First, Canada doesn’t have a law that governs abortion in this country – decriminalized in 1988 with the Morgentaler decision – a woman can get an abortion at any point during her pregnancy, even up to her due date.
 It’s considered a medical procedure covered by provincial health care systems.